ashbash1987/ktanemod-colourflash/README.md

 # Colour Flash - a KTANEModKit module
-Colour Flash - An experimental module leveraging the newly-exposed KTANEModKit for 'Keep Talking and Nobody Explodes'
+Colour Flash is an experimental module leveraging the newly-exposed KTANEModKit for 'Keep Talking and Nobody Explodes'.